ericelliott/tinyapp/README.md

 Environment variables should be passed into your application from your environment configuration, and not hard-coded.
 Your application should be portable to new hardware or hosts without any changes to your codebase.

-It might be tempting to pass a single environment string through and put logic in your code to determine URLs and so on, but that should be done at the configuration level wherever possible.
-That will make it easier to port your app to new environments.
+It might be tempting to pass a single environment string through and put logic in your code to determine URLs and so on, but that would make your application less portable.

 As a general rule of thumb, your app should be ready to open-source at any time, even if you never intend to do it.
 That mode of thought will help establish the proper separation of environment configuration and secrets from application code.